-Prerequisites: None
+Prerequisites: Computer Science Discoveries or teacher recommendation None

 CS Principles is an introductory course designed for 9-12th grade students who have some interest and/or experience with computer science and/or programming.
 The course develops a student's understanding of digital representation, the Internet, app design, the various tools and methods used to build functioning computer programs, data handling, and cybersecurity in the modern world.
 The course does not focus on learning a particular programming language, but uses both console programming and app design to familiarize the student with a variety of programming skills.